oac-tree/oac-tree/doc/coreinstructions.rst

 Log
 ^^^

-Instruction that sends a message and/or variable value to the sequencer log, which is handled by the specific UserInterface used.
+Instruction that sends a message and/or variable value to the oac-tree log, which is handled by the specific UserInterface used.

 Attributes: